William Edgar Geil

-Dr. William Edgar Geil (October 1, 1865, in Doylestown, Pennsylvania – April 11, 1925, in Venice) was an unordained evangelist, explorer, lecturer, photographer, and author of 10 books related to his travels.
+William Edgar Geil (October 1, 1865, in New Britain, Pennsylvania – April 11, 1925, in Venice) was an unordained evangelist, explorer, lecturer, photographer, and author of 10 books related to his travels.
 He lectured all over the world, illustrating his talks with lantern slides.
 He is believed to be the first American to have traveled the entire length of the 2,500-kilometer-long Ming section of the Great Wall of China.
 He visited the Five Sacred Mountains of China, about which he wrote in The Sacred 5 of China.
 He came to be considered an expert in Chinese culture and religion.

 Early years and education

 William Edgar Geil was born on October 1, 1865, in New Britain, Pennsylvania on his family farm.
 Geil moved to nearby Doylestown, Pennsylvania, where he acquired his education at the public schools, the Doylestown English and Classical Seminary, and Lafayette College, Easton, Pennsylvania, where he attended briefly but never completed graduation.
 At an early age Geil manifested a deep interest in religious matters and became an earnest and active member of the church.
 An indefatigable student, he became thoroughly versed in the Scriptures as well as in most of the important sacred literature, ancient and modern.